Have you had a lot of bad experiences when dating men? Do you find yourself asking why you attract such rotten boyfriends? I know I do!

 If a man is promising you the world but giving you nothing, how much does he really want you?
 If he tells you he’d treat you right, but doesn’t actually do it, it means nothing.
 “Actions speak louder than words” is a cliché, but it’s true.

 Does he promise to take you out and then leave you waiting for an invitation?
 Perhaps he plans everything only to cancel at the last minute.
 He may give you a sincere apology and a convincing explanation, but don’t be fooled.
 He needs to follow through on his promises to be worthy of your time.

 In any relationship, there is room for mistakes.
 We can’t expect everyone to be the perfect partner.
-Still, that doesn’t mean we should make endless allowances for mistreatment or poor behaviour.
+Still, that doesn’t mean we should make endless allowances for mistreatment or poor behavior.
 You can only give a prospective boyfriend so many chances before you jump ship.
 Plus, these little dating red flags will turn into major issues in a long-term relationship.
-Maya Angelou once said “when someone shows you who they are, believe them; the first time”.
+Maya Angelou once said, “when someone shows you who they are, believe them; the first time”.
 These are wise words to live by.